246overclocked/dodgeball/CONTRIBUTING.md

 purpose of committing is to keep track of your changes, and have a way to revert back if needed.
 Writing good commit messages is key to having other team members understand your work.
-Please write the one line commit "summary" in the present tense imperative, e.g. "Add abz" or "Fix 123" instead of "Added" or "Fixed".
+Please write the one line commit "summary" in the present tense imperative with only the first letter capitalized, e.g. "Add abz" or "Fix bla" instead of "Added" or "Fixed".
 Use the optional extended description if needed, writing there in whatever tense you find easiest.

 Each time you push your code, your code gets compiled and tested by [Travis](https://travis-ci.com/246overclocked/dodgeball).
 Although you